-In order to be eligible for many forms of financial aid a student must:
+To be eligible for financial aid a student must:

-- Be a citizen or eligible non-citizen of the United States. - Be enrolled in a degree or certificate program (audited courses do not count towards enrollment status). - Have a high school diploma or GED on file at the Admissions Office. - Be registered with Selective Service if a male. - Be in academic good standing and maintaining satisfactory progress according to federal regulation.
+- Be a citizen or eligible non-citizen of the United States; - Be enrolled in an eligible degree or certificate program (audited courses do not count towards enrollment status); - Have a high school diploma or GED on file at the Admissions Office; - Be registered with Selective Service if male; and - Be in academic good standing and maintaining satisfactory progress according to federal regulation.

-How to Apply
+How to Apply:

 - Complete the Free Application for Federal Student Aid (FAFSA) and mail it to the processor as soon as possible after February 1.
 In order for us to receive your application information from the processor, you must include MCTC as one of the colleges you plan to attend.
-Our Title IV code is 001392. - Submit a Pell Grant "Student Aid Report" and an in-house MCTC Financial Aid Application to the Financial Aid Office. - 3) Enroll in a degree program through the Admissions Office. - 4) Have a high school diploma or GED on file at the Admissions Office. - 5) Submit tax returns, corrections and any other required documentation to the Financial Aid Office in a timely manner.
+Our Title IV code is 001392. - Submit a Pell Grant "Student Aid Report" and an in-house MCTC Financial Aid Application to the Financial Aid Office. - 3) Enroll in an eligible degree program through the Admissions Office. - 4) Have a high school diploma or GED on file at the Admissions Office. - 5) Submit tax returns, corrections and any other required documentation to the Financial Aid Office in a timely manner.